Algeria Food Guide

 Coffee (قهوة)

-Strong, often sweetened coffee, sometimes spiced with cardamom.
+Strong coffee, usually sweetened and sometimes spiced with cardamom.

 Sharbat (شربة)